Covid-19 update (16 August 2021)

 We’ve pulled together some useful info on how you can keep it special, share the North York Moors with everyone and everything, and have a great time whether you’re on foot, bike or horse or just hanging around with friends and family. #ShareWithCare

 We continue to provide an effective planning service.
-Planning Officers are now available to meet on site or at the office in Helmsley by prior appointment and subject to adherence to the Authority’s Covid-19 safeguarding protocol (in the case of pre-application advice this will be subject to the normal fees).
+Planning Officers are available at the office in Helmsley or to meet on site, subject to adherence to the Authority’s Covid-19 safeguarding protocol and prior notification (in the case of pre-application advice, this will be subject to the normal fees).
 Further details of the service are available in the Planning service coronavirus webpage.

 National Park facilities

-Park Life Café is offering limited inside seating and a takeaway service at Sutton Bank.
-At The Moors National Park Centre, Park Life Café customers are also able to sit inside and outside in accordance with Government guidance.
+Park Life Café is open at Sutton Bank and The Moors National Park Centres, offering a full eat in and takeaway service.
 Both cafés are open 10am-5pm daily.
-Please follow their one-way system, and stick to social distancing rules and any procedures they have in place.
+Please follow their one-way system and stick to any other procedures they have in place.

 These measures will remain under constant review.